octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 # Fetching the storage without a wallet

-Most dapp users want to know information from a contract without having to install a wallet or to use an address: those pieces of information are found in the contract storage.
+Most Dapp users want to see the Dapp data without installing a wallet or using an address.
 In our case, the users want to know the reward or the end date.

-We will use _Taquito_, which can fetch a contract's storage without requiring any account.
-We will use a `TezosToolkit` (with an rpc), instead of a Temple Wallet.
+We will use _Taquito_, which can fetch a contract's storage without requiring any wallet account.
+We will use a `TezosToolkit` (with an RPC) instead of the _Temple_ Wallet.

-First, let's define a rpc provider.
-We will use the _Smartpy_ edonet rpc: https://edonet.smartpy.io
+First, let's define a RPC provider.
+We will use the _Smartpy_ _Edonet_ RPC at https://edonet.smartpy.io

 ``` typescript jsx
 //src/dapp/defaults.ts